jasontalon/node-cron-scheduler/README.md

 # node-cron-scheduler

-A REST API that accepts cron expression schedule, which executes a javascript code or http request based on the parameters givenn.
+A REST API that accepts cron expression schedule, which executes a javascript code or http request based on the parameters given.

 Example: